-With the turn of the New Year and COVID finally starting to rack off and let us get back to our lives, many of us have started crawling back to the studio.
+With COVID finally starting to rack off, letting us get back to our lives, many of us have started crawling back to the studio.

 Thing is, though, in order to reap all those awesome health benefits (yup, yup...you know increase cardiovascular health, improve sleep, reduce stress, etcetera etcetera), it's important that you do it right!

 Because we're all about results (gimme!), we asked Exercise Scientist and High Performance Coach, Joey Wannouch to tell us some of the most common workout mistakes he sees when members are either returning or just starting anew.
 The legend even suggests how to avoid and fix them.
 Thanks heaps champ!!

 "This is really common.
 Most of our members contemplate getting into exercise for some time before biting the bullet.
 Once the decision is made and the Health Consult is complete, many members want to jump in and give it 110%.
 They overestimate their capacity and underestimate how hard a 45 minute class or PT session can be!"

 "When the reality of their current fitness (or lack of) sinks in, they may feel deflated and question whether they’re up for the challenge."

 Okay, this could be a little too familiar!

 "Ease into your program and follow the advice your PT gave you at your Health Consultation.
 Try a couple of the less intense classes on the first week and go at 50% of your capacity.
 Walk out of your first session, don’t crawl out…we hate bringing out the red bucket!"

 Start slow, be kind to yourself and build up gradually.
 Gotcha!

 When it comes to working out, Joey said that anything you take from your body you need to put back in.
 It's all about recovery, which means repairing and rebuilding muscles and energy systems.